gmlang/masterr/_posts/r/2015-05-07-an-easy-way-to-make-ggplot2-histograms-ezplot-part3.md

 ![center](/../figs/2015-05-07-an-easy-way-to-make-ggplot2-histograms-ezplot-part3/unnamed-chunk-5-6.png)

-I created [ezplot](https://github.com/gmlang/ezplot) out of the frustration that there are too many detailed commands to remember when making and customizing a ggplot.
+I created ezplot out of the frustration that there are too many detailed commands to remember when customizing a ggplot.
 I'd love to hear how ezplot has improved your productivity.
-So drop a comment below.
+In addition, I'm writing a book called ezplot: How to Easily Make ggplot2 Graphics for Data Analysis, and it is 20% complete.
+[Take a sneak peek](https://leanpub.com/ezplot) and get notified when the book is published.